Brookdale Senior Living Inc. (BKD) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $6.87, which is $1.68 above the current price.
-BKD currently public float of 181.88M and currently shorts hold a 4.83% ratio of that float.
-Today, the average trading volume of BKD was 1.47M shares.
+BKD currently public float of 181.88M and currently shorts hold a 5.55% ratio of that float.
+Today, the average trading volume of BKD was 1.52M shares.

 BKD’s Market Performance

-BKD stocks went up by 0.39% for the week, with a monthly jump of 14.32% and a quarterly performance of 9.26%, while its annual performance rate touched -20.76%.
-The volatility ratio for the week stands at 3.25% while the volatility levels for the past 30 days are set at 3.55% for Brookdale Senior Living Inc. The simple moving average for the period of the last 20 days is 8.37% for BKD stocks with a simple moving average of -7.12% for the last 200 days.
+BKD stocks went down by -12.14% for the week, with a monthly jump of 6.79% and a quarterly performance of -8.06%, while its annual performance rate touched -24.00%.
+The volatility ratio for the week stands at 6.37% while the volatility levels for the past 30 days are set at 4.20% for Brookdale Senior Living Inc. The simple moving average for the period of the last 20 days is -5.91% for BKD stocks with a simple moving average of -17.95% for the last 200 days.

 Analysts’ Opinion of BKD